 Published on July 13, 2018 in Development

-Hospitality, tourism, and medical services remain the largest industries driving Florida's economy; but hotel and restaurant workers, nurses, and hospital administration often struggle to find suitable housing in the state’s largest cities.
+Hospitality, tourism, and medical services remain the largest industries driving Florida's economy; but hotel and restaurant workers, nurses, and hospital administration employees often struggle to find suitable housing in the state’s largest cities.
 Panelists at the 2018 ULI Florida Summit discussed innovative solutions to the problem.

 - How Two New Florida Hotel Concepts Are Competing with Airbnb, Marriott

 Florida remains one of the healthiest worldwide hospitality centers.
 Hotel occupancy in Miami-Dade rose to 87.9 percent in March from 85.7 percent in the same month last year, and the average daily room rate in was also up.
 At a panel discussion during ULI’s 2018 Florida Summit, two hotel developers shared how their decision to lean into the evolving trends within hospitality and tourism have bred overwhelming success.